JoelLee123/CS334_Proj2Final/backend/README.md

 *************************************************************************************************
 HOW TO USE THE APPLICATION (BACKEND):
 *************************************************************************************************
-* Ensure that environment variables are configured in a .env file in the backend directory for database connection.
-This is never pushed to git.
+* Ensure that environment variables are configured in a .env file in the backend directory for database connection.This is never pushed to git.

+Run the server:
+* npm run start

+Test endpoints: